tnguyen59/Clash-Royale-Analysis/README.md

 isRange
 unit type ie unit, tower, spawner, spell can use 1 2 3 4?

+cardlist columns:
+id - card id
+card - card name
+cost - elixer cost
+rarity - rarity (common, rare, epic, legendary, champion) type - type of card (unit, defense, spawner, siege, building, spell) isFlying - if card is a unit and is flying -> true else if card is a unit and not flying -> false else -> NaN target - what the card itself targets (ground, air, all, units) troop_spawned - if the card spawns a troop -> card spawned else -> NaN

+Important notes:
+Mirror is noted as having cost of 0
+Clone and target units
+Mirror and Clone are marked as spawning "Any" since they can become any unit Lava Pups, Golemites, Elixer Golemites, Elixer Blobs, Pigs, and Goblin Brawler are all spawned but do not have playable cards
+  - their rarity matches the spawning card
+  - they have no cost
+The type of building has been split up into 4 categories
+  - defense: buildings that have no offensive capability like cannon, inferno tower, etc.
+  - spawner: buildings that spawn troops continously
+  - siege: buildings used to attack enemy towers
+  - builings: elixer collector and goblin cage
+Target is only about what the card has listed as a target

 # Per deck
 avgCost
 percentage of type of unit